 - Stick with using recycled R22 and burn through costs like it’s the ozone layer.

-The best option is to buy a new, upgraded air conditioner, specifically if your current air conditioner is already more than 10 years old.
+The best option is to purchase a new, upgraded air conditioner, specifically if your current air conditioner is already more than 10 years old.
 Service Experts Heating & Air Conditioning has lots of financing options that help to meet your budget, and again, we look out for rebates from HVAC manufacturers and local utilities to make it even easier.
 New AC equipment will also be more efficient and offer you superior comfort, helping to reduce your energy costs.

 The good news

 While making the transition to an approved AC refrigerant may stressful, it’s helping to save the ozone layer.
-These regulations will help protect the ozone layer in the Earth’s atmosphere, which helps block radiation from the sun and prevents serious illnesses, such as skin cancer.
-It’s not exaggerated to say that you, as a homeowner, are a large part of this by replacing an old R22 unit with a newer, ozone friendly unit.
+These regulations will help defend the ozone layer in the Earth’s atmosphere, which helps block radiation from the sun and prevents serious illnesses, such as skin cancer.
+It’s not far-fetched to say that you, as a homeowner, are a large part of this by replacing an old R22 unit with a newer, ozone friendly unit.

 If you have any questions, please use us for a free, in-home consultation by filling out the form below.